Ivan-Louis/assginment3/README.md

 You need to submit the code, output files, and report on GitHub to the repository that is created for your team `uis-dat630-fall2015/{teamname}-assignment-3`.

+_Note: the team repos will only be available from Oct 27._

 ### Online evaluation and Leaderboard